Data Definition Language (DDL)

 Example:

-SELECT USER; SET USER = jan; SELECT USER;
+SET USER = jan;

 Note: USER is a synonym for CURRENT_USER

-For details see: Documentation/SQLReference/DataDefinition/Privileges/Users
+For details see: Privileges/Users.

-and: Documentation/SQLreference/ProgrammingSQL/Variables
+and: Variables.

-See also: USER GRANT PRIVILEGES
+See also: USER, GRANT PRIVILEGES.

 SET CURRENT_USER